-The idea is that you respond to your baby's cues.
+The idea is that you respond to your baby's feeding cues.
 Breastfeeding is not only about your baby getting enough milk.
 Your baby feeds for comfort and reassurance, too.

 Babies go through different patterns of feeding as they grow.
 Letting them feed when they need to will ensure they're content and getting the milk they need, when they need it, and will also stimulate your milk supply.

 Responsive feeding is also to do with your needs.
-You may want to offer a breastfeed if your breasts are uncomfortably full, or if you need to fit in a feed around other commitments, or if you just want to sit down and enjoy spending some time with your baby.
+You may want to offer a breastfeed if your breasts are uncomfortably full, if you need to fit in a feed around other commitments, or if you just want to sit down and enjoy spending some time with your baby.